mapswipe/python-mapswipe-workers/docs/setup.md

 ## Debugging

-Check if your Docker Containers are running: `docker ps`
+### Logs - MapSwipe Workers

-**Where can I find logs?**
+Where can I find logs?

-- Logs are written to directly to console and are written to `/var/log/mapswipe_workers.log`
+Logs are written to directly to console and also to `/var/log/mapswipe_workers.log`:

-    - take a look at those for logs of already running containers
-- To view logs using docker: `docker logs container_name` (eg. `docker logs import`):
+- `docker exec -t mapswipe_workers cat /var/log/mapswipe_workers/mapswipe_workers.log` (if container is running)
-    - take a look at those if your container is not running
+- `docker logs container_name` (also if container is not running)

-**ERROR: for postgres during docker-compose:**

-- ERROR: for postgres  `Cannot start service postgres: driver failed programming external connectivity on endpoint postgres`
-- Probably a postgres instance is already running on Port 5432
-- SOLUTION: Change postgres port in your docker-compose file  (`docker-compose.yaml`)
-    - docker-compose.yaml: services > postgres > ports: Change `"5432:5432"` to `"5433:5432"`
+### Common Errors

-**Docker containers are always restarting:** Take a look at the docker logs (eg. `docker logs import`).
+*Docker containers are always restarting:* Take a look at the docker logs (eg. `docker logs container_name`).
 If you get an `Unable to load configuration file at ./cfg/config.cfg.
-Exiting.` due to `PermissionError: [Errno 13] Permission denied: './cfg/config.cfg'` error message, you probably have SELinux on your system enabled.
+Exiting.` due to `PermissionError: [Errno 13] Permission denied: './config/configuration.cfg'` error message, you probably have SELinux on your system enabled.
 If so you have to configure (change mount option of volumes) your docker-compose file.
 Please read the documentation provided by Docker regarding this configuration (https://docs.docker.com/storage/bind-mounts/ Chapter: "Configure the selinux label").

-### Usefull Docker Commands
+### Useful Docker Commands

 - `docker ps -a`: list all containers and check status
 - `docker image ls`: list all docker images
 - `docker exec -it mapswipe_workers bash `: open shell in a running container
-- `tail -100 ./logs/mapwipe_workers.log`: show logs of container
+- `docker exec -t mapswipe_workers tail -100 /var/log/mapswipe_workers/mapwipe_workers.log`: show last 100 lines of the log file
 - `docker stats`: show memory usage, CPU consumption for all running containers
 - `docker system prune --all`: clean up any resources — images, containers, volumes, and networks — that are dangling (not associated with a container)